jrobeson/DSA/linkedLists/linkedLists.md

 ### Adding and removing to the beginning

-Shifting onto the front is O(1) because:
+Shifting from the front is O(1) because:

-1. We set the new node's pointer EQUAL to the pointer of head as its already pointing to the first item
+1. We set head equal to the first node's next pointer i.e head = head.next.
-2. Then we remove a node from a beginning
+2. Then we remove a node from a beginning by setting its next to null

 Unifting onto the front is O(1) because:

-1. We set head equal to the new first item aka head = head.next since we already have that pointer
+1. We set the new nodes next property to head.next
-2. We set head equal to the new node
+2. We set head to the new node, thereby adding it into the list

 ### Inserting